Multistage Hierarchical Capture-Recapture Models: Generalizations and Alternative Models for

-The heterogeneous CR model can be reformulated as described in the previous section based on a recursive implementation where we condition on $n$ in the first computing stage which yields the zero-truncated binomial data model for positive counts $y_i\sim [y_i|p_i]/(1-(1-p_i)^J)$ for $i=1,\ldots,n$ \citep{borchers2008spatially}.
-We write the associated posterior distribution for this model as
+The heterogeneous CR model is a good candidate for recursive computing strategies because it can be challenging to implement \citep{king2016capture, white2017population}.
+It can be reformulated as described in the previous section based on a recursive implementation where we condition on $n$ and $p_i$ which yields the zero-truncated binomial data model for positive counts $y_i\sim [y_i|p_i]/(1-(1-p_i)^J)$ for $i=1,\ldots,n$ \citep{borchers2008spatially}.
+However, to improve stability of the first-stage algorithm, we marginalize over $\mathbf{p}$ and write the associated posterior distribution for this model as

+where we describe its components in what follows.
+The integrated data model in (\ref{eq:Mhpost}) can be expressed as

+which is the probability of observing capture histories $\mathbf{y}_{1:n}$ given those $n$ individuals were observed.
+We described the conditional data model $[y_i|p_i,y_i>0]$ in (\ref{eq:ztbinom}) and because of the heterogeneity, we also need to condition on $y_i>0$ in the distribution for $\text{logit}(p_i)$.
+Thus, we write the conditional process model in (\ref{eq:Mhconddatamod})